Signs of Moisture Under Vinyl Flooring

 In many cases, moisture problems begin after events that seem minor, such as a small appliance leak or a spill that appears to dry quickly.
 However, water can move laterally beneath vinyl surfaces, spreading farther than expected.

-Even small amounts of water can remain trapped if the floor system lacks airflow or drying access.
-That is why symptoms often appear slowly rather than immediately after water exposure.
+Even small amounts of water can remain trapped when the floor system has little airflow or drying access.

 Common Signs of Moisture Under Vinyl Flooring